jonaslejon/lolcrawler/README.md

 # lolcrawler 🕷

-Lolcrawler is a Headless browser crawler created for BugBounty and penetration-testing/RedTeaming.
+Lolcrawler is a headless browser crawler created for BugBounty and penetration-testing/RedTeaming.
 Beware, this code is really slow but should be able to run for several days and find some really interesting urls/paths.

 The crawler is using several different methods for trying to find links and urls such as BeautifulSoup, jsbeautifier, urlextract and linkfinder.py.